-Thanksgiving is upon us.
+Thanksgiving is upon us again.
 Cue the pictures of cheery Pilgrims supping with the friendly natives and images of The Mayflower triumphantly landing at Plymouth Rock.

 Ah yes, all of that happy history we were taught as baby boomer children… and almost none of it is true.